This topic is related to the following sections:

 These fields are configurable and setup within Administer > Advanced > Relevancy Attributes section of the system.
 There are over twenty default relevancy fields that are delivered with the system, and they may be configured to add or delete as needed.

-Project Setup: Edit Release window: Relevancy Attributes
+Edit Release dialog box: Relevancy Attributes tab

-When finished with edits, click the Save icon to complete.
+When finished with edits, click the Save

 The field values within Relevancy Attributes tab are stored in the MIG_RELEASE_RELEVANCY table in SRCCONSTRUCT database as a snapshot managed table in the Application Database and may be used in the ETL Rules.
 These values are refreshed using Snapshot Management Repopulation.